 100 Phrases to Appreciate Your Child

-In my effort to work on my connection with not only my husband but my family and my kids, I am intentionally working on a habit of daily gratitude and appreciation.
+In my effort to work on my connection with not only my husband but also my family and my kids, I am intentionally working on a habit of daily gratitude and appreciation.

 For me, and it is okay if you don’t function this way, I need a list, a “go to”, back pocket cheat sheet if you will, of phrases, mantras, and reminders of how to express my gratitude and appreciation for the people in my life, including myself.